 The Usual Self-Care Suspects

-The following are some of the usual self-care recommendations you’re likely to hear, and they all make sense amidst life during the stress of the COVID-19 pandemic:
+The following are some of the usual recommendations for self-care for nurses you’re likely to hear, and they all make sense amidst life during the stress of the COVID-19 pandemic:

 - Getting enough rest